ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 Backups

 VERY IMPORTANT
 This utility makes changes to the RM database file.
 It can change a large number of data items in a single run.
-You will likely not be satisfied with your first run of the utility and you will want to try again, perhaps several times, each time making changes to your ini configuration file.
+You will likely not be satisfied with your first run of the utility and you will want to try again, perhaps several times, each time making changes to your configuration file.
 You must run this script on a copy of your database file and have at least several known-good backups.

 Once you are satisfied, don't hurry to use the resulting file.
 Wait a week or so